Pluralsight provides an enabling online environment for tech professionals or aspiring ones to develop their skill sets.

 PluralSight has no free courses, and a 10-day free trial is your only chance at testing the platform without any financial commitment.

-They allow you to search with a keyword and then streamline results by several categories like rating, topic, language, content type, level, duration, and video length.
+They allow you to search with a keyword and then streamline results by several categories like rating, topic, content type, level, duration, and video length.

 However, PluralSight recently introduced channels on its web and mobile platforms.
 Channels are like chat rooms that help you organize your courses in one place and share with members that you add.